Configure event response policies

 Session Recording provides one system-defined event response policy:

 - Do not respond.
-By default, neither email alerts nor dynamic screen recording is provided in response to logged events in your recordings.
+By default, no action is taken in response to logged events in your recordings.

 Create a custom event response policy

-Select Email alert when a session start is detected and Use event triggers to specify how to respond when a session event is detected based on your needs.
+Select Email alert when a session start is detected or Trigger response actions when a session event is detected based on your needs.

 (Optional) Set email recipients and the email sender properties.

-Type email addresses for the alert recipients in the Rules wizard.
+Type email addresses for the alert recipients in the Email recipients section.

 Configure outgoing email settings in the Session Recording Server Properties.